 Hacking is the term used to describe acts intended at accessing digital devices such as computers, cellphones, tablets, and even entire networks.
-While hacking isn’t necessarily for harmful objectives, most references to hacking, and hackers, currently describe it/them as illegal cybercriminal activity motivated by financial gain, protest, information gathering (spying), or even just for the “fun” of the challenge.
+While hacking isn’t necessarily for harmful objectives, most references to hacking, and hackers, currently describe it as illegal cybercriminal activity motivated by financial gain, protest, information gathering (spying), or even just for the “fun” of the challenge.

 Many people believe that the term “hacker” refers to a self-taught genius or rogue programmer capable of changing computer hardware or software to allow it to be used in ways that the original authors never intended.
-However, this is a limited perspective that does not begin to cover the huge range of reasons why people turn to hacking.
+However, this is a limited perspective that does not begin to cover the huge range of reasons why people turn to hack.
 (Read Wendy Zamora’s “Under the Hoodie: Why Money, Power, and Ego Drive Hackers to Cybercrime” for a more in-depth look at hackers.)

 Who is a Hacker?

 A hacker is somebody who looks out and uses weaknesses in computer systems and/or networks in order to gain access.
 Hackers have typically experienced computer programmers with a working understanding of computer security.

 Types of Hackers

 Hackers are categorized based on the purpose of their actions.
 The following is a list of different sorts of hackers and how they are classified based on their intentions: